npm/pneumatic-tubes/README.md

 ### 1. Create a matching organization in npm Enterprise

-You should create an organization in npm Enterprise that matches the name of the organization that you wish to migrate from in npm Orgs.
+You should create an organization in npm Enterprise that matches the name of the organization that you wish to migrate from in the public registry.

 As an example, if you want to migrate from your organization `@babel` on the public registry, create an organization named `babel` in npm Enterprise.